John Henry Michell: Legacy

 During a relatively short research career, Michell published 23 scientific papers that are some of the most important contributions ever made by an Australian mathematician.

-A mini-symposium has held at the 3rd Biennial Engineering Mathematics and Applications Conference (EMAC '98) celebrating the centenary of the publication of Michell's famous 1898 paper on ship hydrodynamics, "The wave resistance of a ship", Phil.
+A mini-symposium was held at the 3rd Biennial Engineering Mathematics and Applications Conference (EMAC '98) celebrating the centenary of the publication of Michell's famous 1898 paper on ship hydrodynamics, "The wave resistance of a ship", Phil.
 Mag.
 (5) 45 (1898) 106-123.

 Since 1999, The JH Michell Medal has been awarded by ANZIAM in his honor.